 Farming is a unique way of life.
 We have schedules we must stick to, and plans we make months in advance to have a successful harvest.
 Despite all the planning, we still have to be flexible because so much of our work depends on the weather.
 We often find ourselves having to change our plans weekly, or even daily, to accommodate a change in weather conditions.
 Welcome to farming!

 Each and every farm task is important.
-Some of the jobs we may assign to you can seem odd or trivial, but much of the work we assign must be successfully completed before the next essential step can be started.
+Some of the jobs we may assign to you can seem odd or trivial but much of the work we assign is a portion of a whole process and must be successfully completed before the next essential step can be started.
 Successful food cropping is a result of a series of timely carried out tasks and lots of love and blessings.

 Time commitment.
 We ask for 4-5 hours of work per week during the 23-week CSA Season.
 Our base season is 22 weeks, plus 1 extra week, to account for the deferred week we offer.
 This is a total of 100 hours for the season.
 Your shifts may be split up over two days in 2.5 hour increments or all in one day.
 (We prefer that you keep the same schedule each week.)